 For more information on normal movements within the Union and entry into the EU, please visit the website of the EU Commission

-In addition to the general rules for non-commercial movement of pet animals there are specific requirements for non-commercial movements of:
+In addition to the general rules for non-commercial movement of pet animals there are specific requirements for dogs, cat, ferrets and bird:

-For other species of pet animals covered by the Pet Regulation, there are currently no additional EU requirements besides the general rules mentioned above.
+For other species of pet animals covered by the Pet Regulation, there are currently no specific EU requirements besides the general rules for non-commercial movement.

 However, please be aware of the following: